MassimilianoBiancucci/OOP-project/README.md

 ### **API overview**

 ### **Filters**
-Filters are an important part of the API, they can be passed trough the body of the request, in a json format, to determine which tweets will be used for the engagement evaluation, they could be selected based on the text of the tweet, or maybe based on the date because only a certain temporal interval matter.
+The filters are an important part of the API, they can be passed trough the body of the request, in a json format, to determine which tweets will be used for the engagement evaluation. the tweets could be selected based on the text of the tweet, or maybe based on the date because only a certain temporal interval matter.

-In this implementation of these filters there are 3 important chuncks that make the filter, those are: `field`, `operator` and `operator's value`.
+In this implementation of these filters there are 3 important chuncks that make the filter, those are: `field`, `operator` and `operator's values`.
 The operators and the values inside, specifies the requirements that the field must satisfy, and the field specifie to which field the requirement should be applied.

 Below there is an example:
 ```json